 Female employees are still generally under-represented in higher level management positions.
 The higher the hierarchy level, the lower the proportion of women within the joint operations of MLP SE, MLP Banking AG and MLP Finanzberatung SE.
 Unfortunately, rectifying this situation is difficult.
 There are limits as to what MLP can achieve in this regard as an employer - not least since it is common for fewer women to apply for vacant management positions than would be desirable, despite the fact that there are significantly more female than male employees at MLP.
-The intention is now to improve the concept for increasing the percentage of women at management position.
+The intention is now to improve the concept for increasing the percentage of women at management levels in the 2018 financial year.
+The objective here is to encourage more women to apply for a management position.
 This is a necessary prerequisite for sustainably increasing the percentage of women in management positions.